- Request more information

 A: Typically, orientation, testing, and registration for freshman applicants and transfers begin the last Friday of August.
 Visit the Orientation page for more information.

-Q: When are decisions mailed?
+Q: When are applicants notified of decisions?

 Q: Can I apply to Connecticut College if I already have a Bachelor of Arts (B.A.) or Bachelor of Science (B.S.) degree?